EllenPeng123/MusicBinge/README.md

 Components Overview:
 - App: Main component to render child components.
-- Playlist: Updates the name of custom laylist.
+- Playlist: Updates names of custom Playlists.
 - SearchBar: Searches songs.
 - SearchResults: Reflects search results of input.
-- Spotify: Integrates Spotify API to log in, search, and save.
+- Spotify: Integrates Spotify API to log in, search, and save custom Playlists.
-- TrackList: Allows each song in search results to be added and saved from Playlist.
+- TrackList: Allows each song in search results to be added and saved in Playlists.
 - Track: Adds or Removes Tracks from Playlist.